Getting Started

 class into your project:

-Create an instance of SimliClient and initialize it with your configuration:
+Create an instance of SimliClient and initialize it with your configuration:'YOUR_SIMLI_API_KEY'

 with your actual Simli API key, and 'YOUR_FACE_ID'